 Staff has used the consistent framework described in the ERM policy to identify various risks and related mitigations, and to ensure effective mitigation and communication across all levels of the organization.
-The attached ERM bi-annual report describes the activities that took place since the last bi-annual update in December 2020 and the actions VCE is and will be taking to manage the top risks that have been identified.
+The attached ERM bi-annual report describes the activities that took place since the last bi-annual update in September 2021 and the actions VCE is and will be taking to manage the top risks that have been identified.

-Prior to this report, staff most recently presented the bi-annual update in December 2020 to the Board, describing progress on the ERM plan since inception.
-We have adjusted our bi-annual updates to be provided in March and September of each year.
+Prior to this report, staff most recently presented the bi-annual update in September 2021 to the Board, describing progress on the ERM plan since inception.
+Bi-annual updates are provided in March and September of each year.